astramieri/power-bi-data-analyst/docs/module_2/power_bi.md

 ## Power BI Service

-Power BI service allows you to organize, manage, and distribute your reports and other Power BI items.
+Power BI Service allows you to organize, manage, and distribute your reports and other Power BI items.

 You can access the Power BI service at [app.powerbi.com](https://app.powerbi.com).